 I think that covers most of it.
 So for a Caribbean escape similar to the one we took, the tab would come to $11,183.
 That’s a mighty big bill but hang with me.
 This was an amazing 7 night, 8-day adventure that was just about worth every nickel.

 So, all six of us went off on a cruise exploring the Western Caribbean: Our immediate family of four in one stateroom, and my in-laws down the hall in their room.
 Talk about starting summer vacation with a bang!

-What We Enjoyed the Most About Our Disney Cruise
+What We Loved About Our Disney Cruise Experience

 Disney leaves no stone unturned.
 From the moment you arrive at the port, there are smiling workers, making the queuing process not so bad.
 As a bonus, Pluto and Mickey make appearances and you can line up for a photo while waiting for your group to board the ship.